wttech/comparador/PRIVACY_POLICY.md

 - **You configure browser context** — Headers, cookies, user agent, incognito mode — all opt-in via project settings
 - **You control storage** — Delete individual captures, entire projects, or uninstall to remove all data
 - **No background activity** — The extension does not run, monitor, or collect anything unless you actively use it
-- **No hidden behavior** — Every action is triggered by explicit user interaction; nothing happens automatically
+- **No hidden behavior** — Every action is triggered by explicit user interaction.
+After a user-initiated capture, the extension may automatically compare the result against the baseline locally — this is a configurable per-project setting and involves no network requests beyond the original capture

 ## Data Storage